Neko

 November 1st: Year of writing!
 Starting with Nov 23’ Century a Day: November.
 I’m looking forward to this one very much.

-Day 130 - Ambush
+Entry 130 - Ambush

 You’re creeping through the woods, down by the brook, patiently filling your jugs with fresh water.
 The moonlight is filtering down through layers of full leaves, swaying in the slight wind.
 Behind you, a few dozen paces back, a twig snaps.
 You throw yourself to the side as a 9-car AmfleetII long-distance passenger train comes barrelling out of the foliage across the clearing.
 400 Tonnes of American steel shatters the trees directly behind you, as the beast misses you by a hair.
 You feel its sudden impact in your bones as you tumble into the ferns.
 A wide swath of forest is obliterated in its path, but you’ve dodged the attack.
 Tossing aside your water, you break into a sprint perpendicular to its charge: such a long chain will turn slowly in this dense underbrush.
 You’ll live another day, but railroad incursions this far into the untracked wilderness is a deeply ill omen.
 The others must be warned.

-Day 131 - Personal Space
+Entry 131 - Personal Space

 At home, I become the places I’m in.
 I overlap with my room, with my standard walking routes through the neighbourhood, my favourite cafes, my friends and acquaintances.
 Out here, four trains from home, the boundary of self is drawn in close.
 It’s my body, the contents of my pockets, my dear satchel.
 What is familiar is the volume of my water botle, the weight of my backpack, the taste and texture of idly biting my brass ring.
 I move as a discrete body, tinted a different colour from the cityscape around.

-Day 132 - Strange Brew
+Entry 132 - Strange Brew

 Eye of newt, dragonleaf, one gecko tail per decade of life, and parsley and salt to taste.
 It always tastes like moatwater, regardless of how you stew it.
 Potions aren’t supposed to be comfortable.
 And now, the worst ingredient: my entire left arm.
 I’m lucky to be friends with the executioner and the anesthesiologist, it’s over quickly.
-It’s quick, (temporarily) painless, and if you concocted your brew just right the meat melts right off the bone.
+It’s fast, (temporarily) painless, and if you concocted your brew just right the meat melts right off the bone.
 Boil down to a small jug, and refrigerate for two nights.
 It’s painful, but it’s worth it for a potion of regrow right arm.

-Day 133 - Old Bridge
+Entry 133 - Old Bridge

 Commotion arose from the crawler to her front, and the caravan suddenly ground to a halt.
 Quick snippets came in over the intercom- the head drone handler for the forward group had confirmed Rainbow Bridge was too degraded for the heavy crawlers to pass.
 A shock ripped through the assembled crews.
 The steel behemoth had stood for 500 years rust bless it, and nobody had expected degradation this sudden.
 Reinforcement would take months- and numerous runs of steel, neither of which the caravan had.
 You could see its arc- nearly 300 meters long- over the tips of the trees ahead, with a strange oxidation gradient that glittered in the noon sun.

-Day 134 - Sublimation
+Entry 134 - Sublimation

 He comes stumbling out of the bar, faint smoke curling from between his lips.
 Around him, the shadows flee, straining against their tethers, quivering with fear.
 He passes without notice, and the darkness can relax.
 The streetlights glow brighter at his passing, tinted a slightly colder blue.
 He staggers down a few blocks, fumbling with his keys outside his apartment, unaware of why the stairs were so clear when he passed.
 The bed is up another flight- he collapses on the couch.
 The thin trail of smoke grows thicker as he passes out, accumulating below the ceiling as it starts to glow with a faint light.
 Soon it’s filling the whole room, spilling into the attic, curling down along sparse bookshelves and unclean dishes.
 The man, in his clothes, starts to wisp away, growing less and less solid as his clothes start to fall in on themselves.
 After an hour on the couch, only his empty jeans and sweater remain.

-Day 135 - Long Walk
+Entry 135 - Long Walk

 When I died and the Earth brought me back, and I promised it that I would be its servant, or friend, for however long it needed me, it told me I needed to know the Sun.
 It said you can’t really understand a distance until you’ve walked it.
 There’s detail you miss in flight, or other methods of transportation, detail that you must understand to truly know something.
 There is detail missed when walking, too, but such observations were below my area of expertise.